tmobil/palindrome/README.md

 Assume valid words are available in a dictionary. https://github.com/tmobil/palindrome/blob/master/english.json

-Given valid words from the dictionary, find all pairs of the two valid words can be joined to form a palindrome.
+Given valid words from the dictionary, find pairs of valid words can be joined to form a palindrome.

 For example, the output should contain the following pairs.